-The SSHKeyTokenClass provides a TokenClass that stores the public SSH key and can give the public SSH key via the getotp function.
+The SSHKeyTokenClass provides a TokenClass that stores the public SSH key.
 This can be used to manage SSH keys and retrieve the public ssh key to import it to authorized keys files.

 - key (string) subsection identifier - ret (user defined) default return value, if nothing is found